 You will be expected to complete a few assignments in your first year, alongside your full-time job.
 There are five additional teaching days to support you, for which you will be given a day off.
 You will also have a half day with your mentoring prison officer each fortnight to support you with your studies and your work.

 A Mentoring Prison Officer (MPO) will be assigned to you and the Unlocked participants in your prison.
 They will spend two days a week in your prison and a half day a fortnight with every individual participant to ensure that you are fully supported throughout your time on the programme.
 Each MPO is an experienced prison officer and has been recruited to work for us on secondment from the prison service.

 #What happens at the end of the two years?

 Following the programme, it is up to you whether you choose to stay in the service or move into a different sector.
 The skills that you have developed as a prison officer will put you in a strong position to pursue a leadership role in a wide variety of sectors.

-We currently place participants in public prisons in Greater London and the South East.
+We currently place participants in public prisons in Greater London, the South East and around Manchester.
 This includes men and women’s prisons and young offender institutions.

-As we are placing in a relatively small geographical area, within London and the South East, you will not be able to specify where you would like to be placed.
+As we are placing in a relatively small geographical area, within London, the South East and around Manchester, you will not be able to specify where you would like to be placed.
 However, if you have specific circumstances that govern where you can work, you can state these on the application form.
-We will try, where possible, to take this into account but we expect all candidates to be in a position to relocate within London or the South East.
+We will try, where possible, to take this into account but we expect all candidates to be in a position to relocate within London, the South East or around Manchester.

 Similarly, you cannot specify which type of prison you would like to work in.
 We are looking for people who are motivated to work in all prison environments.
 Following your conditional offer we will send you a survey asking for your preferences but we cannot guarantee that we will be able to meet these.